Read Revelation 13 at Bible Gateway.

 So we see that small and great, rich and poor, free and slave, were alike marked with the name of the beast, Roman, on their hand, the agent of action, and on their forehead, the agent of thought.
 They did what the church instructed them to do, and thought as the church taught them to think.
 No other authority existed; Bibles were very scarce and were hardly ever read.
 Those who, because of tradition or knowledge, did or thought contrarily were severely punished, as the Irish and Welsh discovered, and as the Waldenses discovered, and as the Reformers discovered.

-Return to revelation index of studies
+Return to Revelation Index of Studies

 Leave a Reply